 Through history, art has been a powerful tool for challenging entrenched racial biases, exposing injustice, and opening windows into the lives of oppressed and silenced people and communities.
 But the arts, like every other social system in America, is institutionally biased against Black, Indigenous, and People of Color.
 Below is a list of organizations and non-profits who work tirelessly to create opportunities for BIPOC and Queer artists in the U.S. Please consider supporting them through donations or sharing.

 Finally, take some time to get to know a few of the Black artists that have told their stories through paint, print and sculpture.
-I recommend the 60-painting Migration Series by Jacob Lawrence, that tells the story of the more than a million Black Americans who fled the rural south after the start of WWI, and horrific violence they faced in leaving, on the journey, and on their arrival in the north.
+I recommend the 60-painting Migration Series by Jacob Lawrence, which tells the story of the more than a million Black Americans who fled the rural south after the start of WWI, and the horrific violence they faced while leaving, on the journey, and on their arrival in the north.

 A global platform representing independent Black artists, makers and designers, dedicated to creating dialogue and rewriting the misrepresented legacy of Black artists and designers.

 Support BIPOC artists and administrators, including consultants, facilitators, box office staff, seasonal and temporary employees, etc. who have been financially impacted due to COVID-19.

 Empowering the San Francisco Bay Area through Afro-centric artistic and cultural expression, mediums, education, and programming.

 A fund to raise money for distribution to Black artists and Black art collectives in the U.S.

 BTFA Collective is connecting the community of black trans women and non-binary femmes in the arts.

 A network of established and emerging visual and performing artists, businesses, and institutions that partners with major arts institutions in New York to increase its members’ visibility.